 For example, if our company is developing a new product line around cold espresso, our specific question above could serve both a public relations and a market research function.

-While we’ve discussed what makes a great question, let’s tackle the cardinal sin of most public relations pitches: incuriosity.
+While we’ve discussed what makes a great question, let’s tackle the cardinal sin of many public relations and communications programs: incuriosity.

 An incurious question is one in which we presume the answer, and we collect data to reinforce that answer.
 We select only the things we want to hear, or only the talking points we want to pitch.
 Incuriosity is one of the prime enemies of data-driven public relations.